-8. Share the spotlight with your fans
+8. Share the spotlight

 9. Social proof

-As a Facebook post idea, you can create pictures highlighting excellent reviews or make video testimonials from customers.
-You may even do small takeovers with loyal customers where they reply to potential buyers’ questions.
+As a post idea, you can create pictures highlighting excellent reviews or make video testimonials from customers who have been to an open-house or found their home using your services.

-10. Post behind-the-scenes videos
+10. Exclusive videos

-12. Post photos or videos of the team
+12. Showcase the team

 Take this photo taken of the LeadsBridge team during last year’s Mega Camp, and was posted on our LinkedIn profile.
 It helped us engage with our audience and helped our customers get to know us a little more.

 Every relationship is a two-way street, so making things about not only your customers but also the community you belong to is a great way to engage with your followers.
 In addition, this kind of Facebook post shows your small business’s values and mindset.